Hopkinton, Massachusetts: History

-In 2005 the town established a second historic district in the village of Woodville.
+In 2005, the town established a second historic district in the village of Woodville.
+The Woodville Historic District Commission was formed the same year.
 Ninety-seven properties are included within this district.
 The village of Woodville has retained its distinctive village atmosphere and strong architectural connection to Hopkinton's industrial development and growth from the mid-to-late 19th century.
 The area was an early cotton clothmaking center and the site of a major shoe factory.
 When Boston seized Lake Whitehall for its water supply in 1894, the factories along its shores were closed or moved to other sites, as they were considered sources of pollution.
 Remaining factories and other buildings were destroyed in a fire in 1909.
 In the 18th century, it was an agricultural area with a few farms scattered north of the much smaller Lake Whitehall and its accompanying cedar swamp, and was the site of a grist mill on Whitehall Brook as early as 1714.

 Within or near the Miscoe-Warren-Whitehall Watersheds ACEC (Area of Critical Environmental Concern), remains of large pits have been found.
 The pits were lined with bark by the Native Americans and used to store corn over the winter months.

 At one time, it was believed that the waters flowing from the large swamp south of Pond St., under Pond St. and into Lake Whitehall contained magical healing powers.
 As a result, the area quickly was built up as a resort area.
 Visitors came by stagecoach to the Hopkinton Hotel, which was located between Pond St. and the lake.
 The mineral baths and their powers lured the visitors to the area.
 The baths can still be viewed by the edge of the stream that drains from the swamp.
 Within the ACEC area are also two beehive shaped stone structures, about 6 ft tall.
 Their origin and use are unknown.